-4SC is a clinical-stage biopharmaceutical company developing small-molecule drugs that target key indications in cancer with high unmet medical need.
+4SC is a clinical-stage biopharmaceutical company developing small-molecule drugs that can target key indications in cancer with high unmet medical needs.
 4SC's goal is to advance its own drug development programs in order to increase the value of the Company as a whole.
 In addition, 4SC enters into valuable partnerships with pharmaceutical and biotechnology companies for the further development or commercialization of its drug candidates.
 4SC aims to eventually market and sell its approved drugs in select territories.

-4SC's core product pipeline currently comprises three small-molecule compounds that are in various stages of development and have major economic potential:
+4SC's core product pipeline currently comprises two small-molecule compounds that are in clinical development and have major economic potential:

-- Resminostat is 4SC's most advanced drug in terms of development and is currently being evaluated in the pivotal RESMAIN study in advanced-stage CTCL and in a Phase II study in biliary tract cancer conducted by 4SC's Japanese partner Yakult Honsha. - Domatinostat is currently being investigated in combination with different checkpoint inhibitors in advanced-stage melanoma (Phase Ib/II study SENSITIZE) and advanced-stage gastrointestinal cancer (investigator-sponsored Phase II study EMERGE). - 4SC-208 is in preclinical development.
+- Resminostat is 4SC's most advanced drug in terms of development and is currently being evaluated in the pivotal RESMAIN study in advanced-stage CTCL. - Domatinostat is being investigated in combination with different checkpoint inhibitors in a number of ongoing clinical studies, including advancedstage checkpoint inhibitor refractory or nonresponsive melanoma (Phase Ib/II SENSITIZE study), stage III melanoma (Phase Ib DONIMI study), advanced-stage gastrointestinal cancer (investigator-sponsored Phase Ib/II EMERGE study), and the soon to be started advancedstage checkpoint inhibitor relapsed or refractory Merkel cell carcinoma (Phase Ib/II MERKLIN 2 study).